September 11, 10:00-16:00 UK time

 This interactive workshop, led by Carmen Becker and Annika Albrecht, will start with a short survey through which participants reflect their own learning spaces for foreign language learning.
 Participants will then gain an insight into the authentic foreign language development of a case study; this will serve as a basis for subsequent reflection in small… Continue reading Workshop

-LASIG’s PCE will feature a number of poster presentations.
-We will be issuing a call for additional poster presenters in early 2021.
-The following are already confirmed: Micòl Beseghi: Using translation for learner autonomy I will show how using authentic translation tasks in the foreign language classroom can be beneficial in terms of harnessing learners’… Continue reading Poster presentations
+LASIG’s PCE will feature a number of mini presentations.
+The following are our presenters: Micòl Beseghi: Using translation for learner autonomy I will show how using authentic translation tasks in the foreign language classroom can be beneficial in terms of harnessing learners’ autonomous behaviour and creating a collaborative learning environment as well as a community… Continue reading Mini presentations